Multi-sample analyses

 plotTSNE(merged, colour_by = "batch")

-We can also see that when coloring by cell type, the cell types are now nicely confined to their own clusters for the most part:
+We can also see that when coloring cells by cell type, the cell types are now largely confined to individual clusters:

 R